Connect with us

 We are researchers who began studying wildlife rabies and oral vaccination in the 1980s.
 From providing a proof of concept in using oral vaccines in raccoons to being among the first to use new rabies vaccines in the 1990s, we were on the ground floor of efforts to contain this deadly virus.

 Decades of vaccine research led to one of the most successful public health projects in Texas.
-And we’re hopeful it could a road map for the use of mass wildlife vaccination to prevent future outbreaks.
+And we’re hopeful it could provide a road map for the use of mass wildlife vaccination to prevent future outbreaks.

 Developing the oral rabies vaccine